I’ll certainly do my best, though hopefully you read this before needing my help!

 TLDR

-I receive a steady stream of enquiries from people who’ve killed newly acquired imported hi-fi equipment with incorrect line voltage.
-This failure mode is completely avoidable by having your equipment assessed and reconfigured.
-If equipment cannot be reconfigured, a step-down transformer will be needed.
-More specific and detailed advice, as always, is available via our advisory service.
+I receive a steady stream of enquiries from people who’ve killed hi-fi equipment with incorrect line voltage.
+This failure mode is completely avoidable by having equipment professionally assessed and configured.
+If equipment cannot be reconfigured, a step-down transformer of the correct capacity/rating is required.
+More specific advice, as always, is available via our advisory service.

 Discover more from LiQUiD AUDiO